-For the last thirty years I have been working with low feedback and zero feedback amplifiers.
+For the last forty years I have been working with low feedback and zero feedback amplifiers.
 Initially I was convinced that audio power amplifiers had to include certain elements (such as negative feedback) to control distortion.
 After some exposure to Robert Fulton of FMI (Fulton Musical Industries) in the late seventies, a larger picture began to emerge.
 Robert Fulton was emphatic that the quality of the topology came first, then quality of components, and if everything was right, the distortion would already be low.
 Negative feedback could be reduced or eliminated.

 Back in the days when feedback was being experimented with, it was common knowledge that this was a compromise.
 In the succeeding decades it became accepted as a fact of audio design.
 More recently the negative feedback idea has been challenged by elements of the high-end audio community.

 My own explorations resulted in an amplifier that was designed to reduce distortion in every way possible without feedback.
 In this way it was possible to examine the effects of feedback, since the amplifier was very functional without it.
 During the process, I also learned about common engineering practices that tend to hold back development in fields such as audio.
 In their recent book "Control Design And Simulation", Jack Golten and Andy Verwer discuss this phenomena in chapter two, with regard to applying mathematical models to the real world: "...mathematical models invariably involve simplification.
 Assumptions concerning operation are made, small effects are neglected and idealized relationships are assumed."